 Yes we can.
 We will render a digital version of your showreel that perfectly meets all of their technical requirements and we will either upload the showreel onto your Spotlight profile ourselves or we will email your showreel directly to Spotlight.
 You will not be charged for this.

-I am a member of Casting Call Pro.
+I am a member of Mandy.
 Can you upload my showreel onto my profile?

 What if I want to update my reel with new material at a later date?

 We will archive all of your material once we have completed the editing process so that we can easily update your showreel at any point in the future.
 Updates to your showreel will be charged at our hourly rate (currently £30 per hour).

 How often should I update my reel?